onemoredata/bagger/docs/Config.md

     - If present must be a positive integer
     - How many hours ahead, on production, we future create index specifications

+ - bagger_db
+    - defaults to bagger
+    - Name of database on storage nodes.

 ### Table Management

  - data_storage_mode